strayTrain/SimpleEventSubsystemPlugin/README.md

 ## Requirements

 - Unreal Engine 5.2* or higher.
 *instanced structs were introduced in 5.0 with the StructUtils plugin and got [replication support around 5.2](https://github.com/EpicGames/UnrealEngine/pull/9280).
-Thus, this plugin may work with UE < 5.2 but expect possible issues.
+Thus, this plugin may work with UE < 5.2 but expect issues with replication.

 ## Installation Steps